-Sequence trace Sequence trace can be initiated in several ways depending on what is known of the function that is to be analyzed.
-It is possible to start on a specific signal, with or without specific data and to start on a known directory number, or a known EQU position.
+• Sequence trace Sequence trace can be initiated in several ways depending on what is known of the function that is to be analyzed.
+It is possible to start on a specific

 Exception: The directory number must be associated to a terminal, that is, not a group number.
-EQU positions must be an interface, for example, trunk line interface, extension line interface or operator line interface, not auxiliary device interfaces.
+EQU positions must be an interface, for example, trunk line interface, extension line interface or operator line interface, not auxiliary device e interface or operator line interface, not auxiliary device interfaces.